HeizerSpider/MicroX_Emotion_Recognition/README.md

 - BAUM-2

 ### Pre-Processing
-- for openface (works only in windows): download [this bianary](https://github.com/TadasBaltrusaitis/OpenFace/releases/download/OpenFace_2.2.0/OpenFace_v2.2.0_win_x64.zip) and move[this file](https://github.com/HeizerSpider/MicroX_Emotion_Recognition/blob/main/core/openface/automation.bat) into the OpenFace_2.2.0_win_x64 folder
+for openface (works only in windows):

+- download [this bianary](https://github.com/TadasBaltrusaitis/OpenFace/releases/download/OpenFace_2.2.0/OpenFace_v2.2.0_win_x64.zip) and move [this file](https://github.com/HeizerSpider/MicroX_Emotion_Recognition/blob/main/core/openface/automation.bat) into the OpenFace_2.2.0_win_x64 folder

-executing the download_models.ps1 PowerShell script(right click on the script and select Run with PowerShell) replace MYDIR with folder path of images and run the batch script results will appear in processed/ folder
+- execute the download_models.ps1 PowerShell script(right click on the script and select Run with PowerShell)

+- replace MYDIR with folder path of images and run the batch script by double clicking on the batch file

+- results will appear in processed/ folder when completed

 - Run the preprocessing script core/main.py with ```python main.py -d [dataset directory]```
 - Output Folder will have all microX images as well as main frame